Notice: Your browser is not supported or outdated so some features of the site might not be available.

 Breathability

-The Sennheiser HD 280 Pro are one of the tightest headphones on the head.
-That, combined with their earcups that create a good seal around your ears, obstructs a lot of airflow, which makes your ears very warm even after a relatively short listening session.
-They will make you sweat more than average when compared to other closed-back over-ears, and overall they're not suitable for physical activity or to use in hot environments unless you take multiple breaks.
+These headphones fit very tightly on the head.
+That, combined with their ear cups that create a good seal around your ears, obstructs airflow, making your ears very warm even after a relatively short listening session.
+They'll make you sweat more than other closed-back over-ears, so you can expect them to get very hot on the head during a long, hot day in the studio.

 5.9